J4ay/chrome-shortcuts/README.md

 # Chrome Shortcuts

-Chrome Shortcuts is a Chrome extension that opens custom websites with keyboard shortcuts in a new tab.
+Chrome Shortcuts is a Chrome extension that opens custom websites with keyboard shortcuts.

 ## Features